Code-Institute-Submissions/HiddenGems/README.md

 The HTML Validator picked up several errors, such as:

-- A missing heading for a section
+- A missing heading for a section - on inspection this turned out to the the section for flash messages on base.html - this was left as intended behaviour.
-- Duplication of an ID
+- Duplication of an ID - where the collapse was copied for the new random category.
+The ID was amended for the random category.
 - Several missing end </div> tags - these were added.

 #### CSS